FedPF: Accurate Target Privacy Preserving Federated Learning Balancing Fairness and Utility: Introduction

 \begin{itemize} \item \textit{\textbf{Game-theoretic optimization framework in FL}}: In this paper, we proposed a private and fair FL algorithm (\textit{FedPF}), which captures the true competitive nature of privacy-fairness-utility relationships, including Learner (\textit{client-side}) and Auditor (\textit{server-side}).
-The learner minimizes the local model $f_i$ with \textit{Langrangian} multiplier while the auditor maximize the dual $\lambda_i$ variable of \textit{Langrangian} multiplier at server.
+The learner minimizes the local model $f_i$ with \textit{Lagrangian} multiplier while the auditor maximize the dual $\lambda_i$ variable of \textit{Lagrangian} multiplier at server.
 The \textit{FedPF} algorithm addresses the challenge of non-convex, constrained optimization in distributed settings through adaptive game-theoretic balancing.
-Our analysis techniques provide a general framework applicable to other multi-constraint FL problems, combining differential privacy theory with fairness metrics. \item \textit{\textbf{Theoretical analysis for privacy-fairness-utility in FL}}: We establish the inverse privacy-fairness relationship through rigorous analysis, proving that differential privacy noise obscures demographic patterns essential for bias detection.
-This resolves whether privacy and fairness can be simultaneously optimized, showing they exhibit unavoidable tradeoffs with quantifiable bounds.
-Meanwhile, we prove the existence of a non-monotonic privacy-fairness-utility relationship where moderate fairness constraints improve generalization before causing degradation.
-This surprising result challenges the conventional assumption that fairness always reduces utility and identifies optimal operating points for practical systems. \item \textit{\textbf{Experimental Validations}:} Experimental results demonstrate up to 42.9\% discrimination reduction while maintaining competitive accuracy based on \textit{Adult}, \textit{Bank}, and \textit{Compas} datasets, confirming our theoretical predictions about privacy-fairness tensions. \end{itemize}
+Our analysis techniques provide a general framework applicable to other multi-constraint FL problems, combining differential privacy theory with fairness metrics. \item \textit{\textbf{Theoretical analysis for privacy-fairness-utility in FL}}: We provide a theoretical characterization of how privacy noise interferes with fairness estimation, resulting in quantifiable tradeoffs between privacy budgets, fairness tolerance, and utility under federated settings.
+Our analysis suggests that fairness constraints can play a regularizing role, and our experiments consistently reveal a non-monotonic fairness-utility behavior in federated learning.
+This result provides evidence that fairness constraints do not necessarily degrade utility in federated learning. \item \textit{\textbf{Experimental validations}:} Experimental results demonstrate up to 42.9\% discrimination reduction while maintaining competitive accuracy based on \textit{Adult}, \textit{Bank}, and \textit{Compas} datasets, confirming our theoretical predictions about privacy-fairness tensions.
+Rather than presenting an impossibility result, this work aims to provide a principled understanding of the tradeoffs that system designers must navigate when deploying private and fair federated learning in practice. \end{itemize}

 The remainder of this paper is organized as follows: we introduce the related work in Sec. \ref{se: Related Work}.
 Then we give the detailed introduction for the problem settings and preliminaries in Sec. \ref{se: Problem Setting}.
 Sec. \ref{Se: Fairness-Utility Tradeoff} covers problem formulation and algorithm design.
 Finally, we present the evaluation results and conclusion in Sec. \ref{se: Evalution} and Sec. \ref{sec: conclusion}, respectively.